diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/graphql.ts.md

 ## 4. Conclusion

-By modeling the GraphQL schema as a data manifold, we can apply the rigorous tools of topology and differential geometry to reason about our data layer.
+By modeling the GraphQL schema as a data manifold, we can apply the rigorous tools of topology and differential geometry to command our data layer.
 Queries and mutations are no longer just procedural operations but are well-defined mathematical transformations on a formal space.
-This approach ensures a high degree of consistency and allows for powerful static analysis of data operations.
+This approach ensures an absolute degree of consistency and allows for powerful static analysis of all data operations.